8 Host Gifts to Buy on the Way to the Party

 Last Minute: Stop off at a store like Target or Costco that will have everything you need under one roof.
 Find a nice, simple cutting board, choose three or four gourmet cheeses and a box of crackers, and package everything up in a gift bag or basket.

-Our Product Pick: Cutting Board Architec, Target, $9.99
+Our Product Pick: Live Edge Cutting Board, Target, $9.99